Lucia's Blog: 2022

 2. Alexander, the town clerk of Ephesus (Acts 19:33ff).

-3. Alexanderwho refused to repent, and Paul delivered his soul to Satan (1 Tim.
+3. Alexander who refused to repent, and Paul delivered his soul to Satan (1 Tim.
 1:20).

 4. Alexander of 2 Tim.
 4:14who did much evil and harm to Paul and his work (2 Tim.
 4:14-15).

 This brother in Christ is another example of those Paul mentioned earlier in chapter three of this same letter who claimed to be a follower of Christ but opposed Paul, his teachings, and his work (2 Timothy 2:17-18).
-When someone harms us for teaching and proclaiming the Gospel, he is actually harming God’s work.
+When someone harms us for teaching and proclaiming the Gospel, he harms God’s work.
 Because this man had harmed Paul’s work of proclaiming the Gospel, God was going to judge him or repay him for the damage he caused Paul and his work (Deuteronomy 32:35; Acts 19:33; Romans 12:19; 1 Timothy 1:20; Hebrews 10:30).
 Paul warned Timothy to be aware or on guard against him because he strongly opposed the Gospel message.
 He was an unrepentant brother who had no respect for God’s authority.
-Paul firmly said to Timothy, “beware” of this man.
+Paul firmly said to Timothy, “Beware” of this man.
 In a few words, Timothy must keep watch and keep guard.

 • Deserted But Rescued: